gskalyan90/Emaily/README.md

 you can click on Add credits and enter sample card 4242 4242 4242 4242 (CVV can be any 3 digits and some future date for the expiry) to add the credits

+You can checkout here : https://whispering-sierra-40716.herokuapp.com/

+Have to work on the styling